 Investing in Energy Star appliances your home's energy efficiency, but there are many ways to reduce energy expenses with your current appliances, as well.

 The refrigerator is often the leading energy user among a home's appliances, so it's important that it operates efficiently.

-Employing the strategies outlined above will allow you and your family to live more energy efficiently, and the savings you see on your energy bill will add to your financial security.
+Employing the strategies outlined above will allow you and your family to live more energy efficiently, and the savings you see on your energy bill can add to your financial security.